get asked "what's the real difference between OFA and PennHip".

 age then?
 It looks the same on a X-ray.
 It feels the same

-to the dog.
+years of age and "hip dysplasia" at 3 years of age?
 Why did one dog get it at three years of age and

 another dog get it at 11 years of age?
 Why do some dogs never